tpall/boulder/README.md

 # boulder

-> ## bouldeR
-In our nature, the giant erratic boulders appear unexpectedly in the forest or on the beach.
+> bouldeR: In our nature, the giant erratic boulders appear unexpectedly in the forest or on the beach.
 In our visual communication, they play a similar disruptive role.
 The use of boulders is not compulsory.
 [Brand Estonia](https://brand.estonia.ee/design/boulders/)

 Parse data from __json__ file downloaded from [Estonian Health Statistics Database](http://pxweb.tai.ee/PXWeb2015/index_en.html) into a data.frame.